dowdm/java-week2-indy/README.md

 #### By Matt Dowdney

 ### This is web based application demonstrating principles of CRUD and REST, programmed in Java.
 Users may start a team for a Hackathon, initially submitting a team name, description and members.
-Next users can view a list of teams, select a specific team, view the details for that team, then edit it.
-Eventually, users may be able to delete teams as well..
+Next users can view a list of teams, select a specific team, and  view the details for that team.
+Users may also edit a team, edit or delete individual team members, and delete the team and all members of that team entirely.

 ## Specifications